somedatapacket/docs.humio.com/content/glossary/_index.md

 The query boundary consists of a time interval and a set of Tags.

 In the Humio interface, you can set the time interval using a special selector.
-The Tags must be the first elements of the query string.
+The Tags should preferably be at the start of the query string.
 For example, `#tagname=value`.